wangmalong/wordpress/wp-content/themes/spacious/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.2.5 =
+* Options framework updated to 1.9.1
+* Missed strings added for translation.

 = Version 1.2.4 =
 * Custom CSS option sanitized using wp_filter_nohtml_kses().
 * Adding the support for the entry-title tag for Google Rich Snippets in single post view.